danyork/draft-york-manycouches-completely-virtual-meetings/draft-york-manycouches-completely-virtual-meetings.md

 based on the best timezone for the main contributors and leaders.
 (Although this might then limit participation from other areas of the world.)

+This timezone issue was identified by multiple participants as the hardest aspect of planning a virtual meeting.

 ## Deadlines

 What do deadlines look like for a completely virtual meeting?
 Are the